 The offensive fireworks started early as Baylor put up five touchdowns in the first half to take a 35-10 lead at the break.
-Glasco Martin kicked off scoring in the first quarter the break.
 Glasco Martin kicked off scoring in the first quarter with a 4-yard run, his first of three rushing touchdowns.